toebeann/BepInEx.SupermarketSimulator/README.md

 5. Run the game from Steam as normal.

-    **⚠️ _On first launch after installing this pack (or whenever the game updates), it can take a few minutes before you will see anything happening._**
+    **⚠️ _On first launch after installing this pack and whenever the game updates, it can take a few minutes before you will see anything happening._**

     This is normal, please be patient and wait - BepInEx is doing some work in the background to prepare the game for modding.
 This process will be much faster on subsequent launches of the game, although the "first launch" process may repeat whenever the game updates.
 If you launched via Steam and it shows the game is running in your Steam library, just be patient with it and wait.
 For PC Game Pass, as long as you see the "Launching game..." window just wait.